vita-student-projects/2dhumanposeestimation_gr1/README.md

 1. Training a new backbone
 2. Pruning existing backbones

-Furthermore, focussing on urban environments, we train and evaluate on the CrowdPose dataset.
+Furthermore, focusing on urban environments, we trained and evaluated on the CrowdPose dataset.

 ### New backbone: Swin